How We Test Massage Guns – Our Review Process Explained

 Also called the stroke length, it’s the distance traveled by the massage gun head.

-Measuring this is relatively easy but precision is key here as well.
+Measuring this is relatively easy, but precision is also key.

 Percussions

-Also known as hits per minute (RPMs), this is how fast a massage gun can vibrate.
+Also known as hits per minute (rPM), this refers to the speed at which a massage gun vibrates.

-Most massage guns we have encountered have a percussion range of between 800 to 3200rpms – although high amplitude massage guns will tend to vibrate slower.
+Most massage guns we have encountered have a percussion range of between 800 and 3200 RPM; however, high-amplitude massage guns tend to percuss at a slower speed.

-Here we use non-contact digital (laser) tachometer to measure the actual RPMs.
+Here, we use a non-contact digital (laser) tachometer to measure the actual RPMs.
 The parameters of our measurement device are:

 Noise